 Summary of Product Characteristics Updated 28-Apr-2017 | Kyowa Kirin Ltd

-Calcium carbonate: 750 mg equivalent to 300 mg of elemental calcium.
+Calcium carbonate: 1500 mg, equivalent to 600 mg of elemental calcium

-This product also contains sucrose (part of the vitamin D3 concentrate: approximately 0.4 milligrams per tablet).
+This product also contains sucrose (part of the vitamin D3 concentrate: approximately 1.7 milligrams per tablet) and soya oil (also part of the vitamin D3 concentrate: approximately 0.3 milligrams per tablet).

 As an adjunct to specific therapy for osteoporosis and in situations requiring therapeutic supplementation of malnutrition e.g. in pregnancy and established vitamin D dependent osteomalacia.

 The prevention and treatment of calcium deficiency/vitamin D deficiency especially in the housebound and institutionalised elderly subjects.
 Deficiency of the active moieties is indicated by raised levels of PTH, lowered 25-hydroxy vitamin D and raised alkaline phosphatase levels which are associated with increased bone loss.

 Adults and Elderly and Children above 12 years of age:

 2 chewable tablets per day, preferably one tablet each morning and evening.

 Absolute contraindications are hypercalcaemia resulting for example from myeloma, bone metastases or other malignant bone disease, sarcoidosis; primary hyperparathyroidism and vitamin D overdosage.
 Severe renal failure.
 Hypersensitivity to any of the tablet ingredients.

 Relative contraindications are osteoporosis due to prolonged immobilisation, renal stones, severe hypercalciuria.